-A lens hood is a plastic accessory that comes everything from the cheapest kit lens to the most expensive professional options.
+A lens hood is a plastic accessory that comes with everything from the cheapest kit lens to the most expensive professional lenses.

 It’s a simple device that’s cylindrical and attaches to the front of your lens – usually via a screw thread.